“If the wars of [the 20th] century were fought over oil, the wars of [the 21st] century will be fought over water.”

 · JoAnne Cook of the Grand Traverse Band of Chippewa Indians shares a deeply spiritual view of the Great Lakes while explaining her legal actions on behalf of her people to make sure the crude-oil pipeline beneath the Straits of Mackinac is not allowed to fail.

-· At Niagara Falls we follow the power from the hydroelectric plant to an end user in Buffalo as an emblem of the industrial powerhouse that once was centered on the Great Lakes.
+· At Niagara Falls we follow the power from the hydroelectric plant as an emblem of the industrial powerhouse that once was centered on the Great Lakes.
 This leads to examination of the industrial economy of the region.
 Rachel Havrelock, the founder and director of the University of Illinois, Chicago, Freshwater Lab leads us through her vision of an industrial resurrection around the Great Lakes.

 THE SWEETWATER SEAS is not just a beautiful documentary—it is also a call to action by showing what other voices are doing on the Great Lakes.